 Surviving heirs of a decedent have certain rights under New York Probate Laws, including inheritance rights and rights to request a copy of the decedent’s will and a right to receive the estate accounting.
 Those and some of the other rights will be discussed in this post.
+The rights are discussed further in this updated post.

 Right to Contest the Will